-Small business owners, LLCs, S-Corps, and w2 employees are eligible for the Employee Retention Credit (ERC).
+Get cash back for the employees that you retained in 2020 and beyond.
+Small business owners, LLCs, S-Corps, and W-2 employees are eligible for the ERC.
 This credit, like the $1,200 stimulus payment that American taxpayers received, is intended to assist small businesses during these difficult times.

 - Due to government restrictions on commerce, travel, or group gatherings as a result of COVID-19, operations were totally or partially suspended.

 - Total accruals for the employer were down significantly.